-Lawmakers linked to disputed Sri Lanka PM boycott parliament
+Sri Lanka lawmakers linked to disputed PM boycott Parliament

-COLOMBO, Sri Lanka (AP) — Sri Lankan lawmakers who support disputed Prime Minister Mahinda Rajapaksa are boycotting Parliament for a second day, accusing the speaker of bias.
+COLOMBO, Sri Lanka (AP) — Sri Lankan lawmakers supporting disputed Prime Minister Mahinda Rajapaksa boycotted Parliament for a second day Tuesday, accusing the speaker of bias during a political crisis that has engulfed the island nation for nearly a month.

-Sri Lanka has been in a political crisis since Oct.
-26, when the president abruptly fired Prime Minister Ranil Wickremesinghe and appointed Rajapaksa.
+President Maithripala Sirisena abruptly fired Prime Minister Ranil Wickremesinghe on Oct.
+26 and appointed Rajapaksa.
 Both claim to be the legitimate officeholder, with Wickremesinghe saying he has majority support in Parliament and his firing was invalid.

-Last week, Speaker Karu Jayasuriya announced the country had no prime minister or government after Parliament passed no-confidence motions against Rajapaksa.
-Rajapaksa and the president have refused to accept the results of the motions, saying proper procedures were not followed.
+Speaker Karu Jayasuriya announced last week that Sri Lanka has no prime minister or government after Parliament passed no-confidence motions against Rajapaksa.
+Both Sirisena and Rajapaksa have refused to accept the results of the motions, saying proper procedures were not followed.
+Sirisena has said he will only accept a vote taken by name or through the electronic voting system.

-When Parliament was convened on Tuesday, Rajapaksa loyalists boycotted the session and urged Jayasuriya to be impartial and recognize Rajapaksa’s government.
+When Parliament met Tuesday, Rajapaksa loyalists did not enter the chamber and accused Jayasuriya of violating parliamentary traditions and being partial to Wickremesinghe.
+Jayasuriya was elected to Parliament from Wickremesinghe’s United National Party.

 Most Read Nation & World Stories